stakater/Playbook/content/workshop/konfigurator/scenario.md

 ## Deploy KonfiguratorTemplate resource

 Following is a Konfigurator Template that templatize `fluent.conf` and mounts this as a configMap on the `stakater-logging-fluentd-elasticsearch` DaemonSet so that the fluentd pod can use this config.
-This is also deployed in `logging` namespace.
 Save the following manifest in a file named `fluent-template.yaml` and apply by running
 ```
 kubectl apply -f fluent-template.yaml
 ```